-We've built a leveling system that rewards photographers who have success on Snapwire.
+We've built a leveling system that rewards creators who have success on Snapwire.
 Rewards include the ability to get invited to Requests, higher-visibility to buyers, and eventually paid commissioned shoots.
-The goal is to help you earn more money, improve your reputation as a photographer, and allow direct relationships with buyers.
+The goal is to help you earn more money, improve your reputation as a creator, and allow direct relationships with buyers.
 Once you level up to Shooter status, you earn points for every major activity you do on Snapwire.
 On Snapwire, we have seven levels: Explorer, Shooter, Advanced, Expert, Elite, Pro and Master.
 Each level provides a unique perk and advances you toward further success.
 Learn more here

 Yes.
-We allow anyone to participate in Challenges so they can fully experience our product, have a chance to level up to Shooter status (where they can submit to higher priced buyer Requests), and hone in on their photography skills.
+We allow anyone to participate in Challenges so they can fully experience our product, have a chance to level up to Shooter status (where they can submit to higher priced buyer Requests), and hone in on their creation skills.

 We limit submissions to encourage all users to submit only their best work.
-The number of photos you can submit to Challenges or Requests is determined by your user level on Snapwire.
+The number of shots you can submit to Challenges or Requests is determined by your user level on Snapwire.
 Learn more here.
-Remember, Buyers only want to see your best photos so if you have very similar compositions of the same subject with similar angles, please limit your submissions to one or two images.
+Remember, Buyers only want to see your best shots so if you have very similar compositions of the same subject with similar angles, please limit your submissions to one or two images.

 Once you've reached the Advanced level, you'll be eligible to be invited to Requests by buyers.
 You can achieve the Advanced level by earning 1000 points.
 Invites get you an additional level of exposure, and increase your chance of earning more money.

-Messaging is reserved for non opinionated communication between buyers and photographers.
+Messaging is reserved for non opinionated communication between buyers and creators.
 Use the messaging feature to ask questions about the creative brief to improve results for the buyer or the brief.
 Negative messages that defame or slander other users will be removed and messages posted that express religious or political opinions are subject to removal.

 We now make payments through Paypal or Stripe.
 All earnings you make on Snapwire will be automatically sent to you through your chosen payout method.
 To request to collect your payment on mobile visit My Stats.
 On the website, go to "Payouts" from the side menu to transfer your Snapwire earnings.
 To collect payment on our website, login to your account and choose to transfer money to your Paypal or any US bank account you own.
 Payments will be processed on the 1st of the following month, providing your balance is $25 or more.
 If the 1st is a weekend or US holiday, the payment will be made on a prior business day.
 In any event, once you request a payout, it currently averages up to 15 business days to receive money in your chosen account from when Snapwire receives final payment from the Buyer.
 Please note, we no longer support Balanced for ACH payouts.